-Because there are so many parties involved, the workers’ compensation process can be confusing at first.
+Because there are so many parties involved, the workers compensation process can be confusing at first.
 Here’s a step-by-step look at how it works.

 File a Report

-- the date of the injury
+- the date of the injury or illness;

-- your knowledge of the injury, or
+- their knowledge of the injury or illness, or;

 It is vital that you file a report and not just take an Advil and “walk it off.”
 If those 30 days pass and your injury turns out to be more serious than you initially thought, it will be too late to file a claim.
-Reporting your injury merely acts as a “bookmark” in the event you need additional medical care.
+Reporting your job injury merely acts as a “bookmark” in the event you need additional medical care.

 Seek Medical Treatment